 - Salt and pepper to taste

-- ¼ cup butter, melted
+- 1/4 cup unsalted butter melted

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.

 - Stir in the cheeses, butter, garlic powder, salt and pepper to taste.
-Pour cauliflower into a greased 8 x 8 x 2-inch greased casserole dish.
+Pour the cauliflower into a greased 8 x 8 x 2-inch greased casserole dish.